skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 they do, the soldiers will simply retaliate by coming into town and killing people in order to exact revenge.

-Eomer asks about what uniforms the northerners used.
+Eomier asks about what uniforms the northerners used.
 It turns out they didn't have proper fancy uniforms like the Alidians, but instead wore simple black sashes around their waist or arms.